Last Updated on 3rd October 2020

 - The time it takes the underwriter to assess your application

 - The speed at which the surveyor can complete the mortgage survey

 Borrowers with simple circumstances may find that their mortgage is approved faster when compared to borrowers with specialist circumstances.
-For example, applications that involve adverse credit issues or applicants that are self-employed can take longer to process.
-This is because underwriters may request additional information, which can delay the mortgage from being completed.
+For example, applications that involve adverse credit or applicants that are self-employed can take longer to process.
+This is because underwriters may request additional information, which can delay your mortgage from being completed.